 Just 11 km south of Dubrovnik is the little fishing village of Mlini is sheltered by high mountains, and nestled amongst pine trees, cypresses, olive trees, orange groves, oleanders, and many excellent beaches which bask in the warmth of the Mediterranean sun.
 Old stone houses, a peaceful harbour, and a pleasant shoreline just add to the traditional and untouched feel of this small hamlet.

 Dubrovnik is a short 10km bus or boat ride away.
 The Zupa Valley with its enchanting villages, vineyards, and farms is just a 15-minute walk away.

-Until recent times Mlini was pretty low key however as Dubrovnik’s hotel capacity has maxed out naturally companies have looked further afield and now the resort is getting many more visitors in particular to the five stars Sheraton Dubrovnik Riviera Hotel.
+Until recent times Mlini was pretty low-key key however as Dubrovnik’s hotel capacity has maxed out naturally companies have looked further afield and now the resort is getting many more visitors particularly to the five-star Sheraton Dubrovnik Riviera Hotel.

-From Cavtat, you can catch the bus to Dubrovnik but I much preferred jumping on a water taxi from the harbor front that takes about 30 minutes and drops you right in the heart of the old town.
+From Cavtat, you can catch the bus to Dubrovnik but I much prefer jumping on a water taxi from the harbour front that takes about 30 minutes and drops you right in the heart of the old town.

 If you are sporty there is so much to do in and around Cavtat and in the Konavle valley.
 You can go sea kayaking from Cavtat, scuba diving, horse riding, cycling, hiking or there are even buggy adventures and off-road jeep safaris.